dilanka-rathnasiri/ckad/workloads/13_cron_jobs.md

   * Job's template
   * Only required field `spec` of the job manifest file
   * Fields `apiVersion`, `kind`, `metadata` are excluded
+* `spec.startingDeadlineSeconds`
+  * Deadline for the starting time from the job after it schedules
+    * If the job can't start within the `startingDeadlineSeconds` time period
+      * That job will be skipped
+      * That job won't run after the `startingDeadlineSeconds`
+      * That job won't be considered as failed
+      * But that job simply won't start
+      * The next job for the next trigger will run in the next scheduled time